 - the largest breeding population of bald eagles in the lower 48 states, and

 - healthy loon, deer, bear, grouse, migratory waterfowl and songbird populations.

 The Minnesota DNR’s Long Range Plan for Aquatic Management Areas ranks this region of Minnesota as a high priority for conserving sensitive aquatic environments.

 LOOKING FOR A FEW GOOD LANDOWNERS

-The Leech Lake Area Watershed Foundation has a very unique opportunity to offer landowners–the ability to protect our water quality, preserve critical habitat, and receive compensation for keeping this region unique and special.
+The Northern Waters Land Trust has a very unique opportunity to offer landowners–the ability to protect our water quality, preserve critical habitat, and receive compensation for keeping this region unique and special.
 We launched our Clean Water Critical Habitat Program in 2014 with funding provided by the Outdoor Heritage Fund.
 This program assists conservation-minded landowners to place conservation easements on lakeshore and forested parcels in the watersheds of selected high priority lakes that are considered come of the best in the region.

 Researchers have established a direct correlation between increasing development and declining water quality.
 We only have to look at lakes in other parts of the country to see the impacts poor water quality can have.
 Attempts at lake restoration are extremely expensive and often ineffective.
 With this program, we have an opportunity to make wise investments today that will protect your lake and avoid the costly mistakes that other regions are facing.